-Actuarial, Claims Handling, the Association's Risk Management Framework and Business Continuity Planning.
+Areas covered in 2020/2021 were internal audit's ongoing reviews of the Association's Business Continuity Planning, Claims Processing and Corporate Governance; new audit work in the fields of Underwriting, the Association's Risk Management Programme of its Members, Accounts, IT & Data Security and Data Governance; and a further review of the Association's Risk Management Framework.
 The internal auditor's findings were discussed in each case and recommendations monitored to ensure satisfactory completion and sign-off.

-At its October 2020 meeting, the Audit Group approved the internal auditor's Internal Audit Plan for 2020/2021 and Risk Assessment.
-It also approved the internal auditor's request that an external quality assessment of the Association's internal audit function be carried out.
+At its October 2021 meeting, the Audit Group approved the internal auditor's Internal Audit Plan for 2021/2022.